How can we all be so connected, and our government be so disconnected?

 Sadly, whenever political candidates support that philosophy, their opponents and the media paint them as cold-hearted and uncaring.
 Compassion has been redefined as the willingness to spend limitless amounts of other people’s money.
 The media also devote almost no time to examining political philosophies and a lot of time to gotcha games, gaffes, fake news and who’s ahead in the horse race.

 But the horse is now out of the barn.
 For eight years, Americans experienced firsthand the results of so-called “progressive” policies.
 Government out of control, a health care boondoggle two-thirds of us didn’t want, and the economy still struggling long after it should’ve roared back.

-I predict that, despite the media’s best efforts to bamboozle us, politicians who try to sell Americans on socialistic, big government policies will fail, for the same reason that a used car salesman has a hard time selling a lemon to the same customer twice.
+I predict that, despite the media’s best efforts to bamboozle us, politicians who try to sell Americans on socialistic, big government policies will eventually fail, for the same reason that a used car salesman has a hard time selling a lemon to the same customer twice.
 I think those politicians know it, too; hence their desperation to take over elections so they can control the results.
-I also predict that politicians who were elected on a promise not to “fundamentally transform” America into Venezuela will remain in office only as long as they remember that Americans did not elect them to turn the United States into Venezuela.
+I also predict that politicians who were elected on a promise not to “fundamentally transform” America will remain in office only as long as they remember that Americans did not elect them to turn the United States into Venezuela.